miztiik/s3-object-lambda-demo/README.md

 }
 ```

 Not all of this information need to be accessible to all consumers.
 For example, the consumers from the inventory department does not need to know the product price and discount being offered.
-Miztiik Unicorn is looking for a mechanism to filter out the sensitive information based on the consumer.
+They do not want to change the original events and create multiple copies of the same event.
+Miztiik Unicorn is looking for a mechanism to filter out the sensitive information based on the consumer without modifying the original event.

 Can you help them achieve the same?